"When people talk, listen completely. Most people never listen."

 Deep Listening

 True listening goes beyond hearing words.
 The Mature Magician listens for what's underneath: the feeling behind the sentence, the need hiding inside the complaint.
-When someone is truly heard, something in them settles.
-That kind of listening changes people.
+When someone is truly heard, they settle.
+Solutions often rise from that space without effort.
+Deep listening changes both the listener and the one being heard.

-The Manipulator pretends to listen while planning his clever response.
+The Manipulator pretends to listen while planning his response.
 The Dummy doesn't listen at all.
 He is lost in his own scattered thoughts.
-The Mature Magician listens with his whole being present.
+The Mature Magician listens with his whole being.

 Deep listening requires:

-Presence: Be here now, not rehearsing what you'll say next or thinking about what's waiting on your phone.
+Presence: We stay here now, not rehearsing what to say next or thinking about what's on the phone.

-Silence: Create space for the other to speak freely.
-Don't fill every pause with words.
+Silence: We create space for the other to speak freely.
+We don't fill every pause with words.

-Empathy: Feel into the other's experience.
-Sense the emotions beneath words.
+Empathy: We feel into the other's experience.
+We sense the emotions beneath words.

-Non-judgment: Receive what's shared without judging or fixing immediately.
+Non-judgment: We receive what's shared without judging or fixing.

-Reflection: Say back what you heard.
-Not to show off, but to make sure you actually got it.
+Reflection: We say back what we heard.
+Not to show off, but to make sure we got it.

-Patience: Let the full message emerge naturally.
-Don't rush to conclusions.
+Patience: We let the full message emerge.
+We don't rush to conclusions.

 Deep listening does something that advice and fixing never can.
-When someone feels truly heard, something in them relaxes and opens.
+When someone feels truly heard, they relax and open.

 When people talk, listen completely.
-Most people never do.
-The Magician who learns to listen like this becomes the person people seek out when they need to say what they've never said before.
+Most people don't.
+The Magician who learns this becomes the person people seek out when they need to say what they've never said before.